Moving To Cambodia: Your 7 First Steps To Make It Easy

 Step 7 – Make friends!

-Moving to a new place can be lonely unless you’ve got people to share your experiences with.
-Cambodian people are very welcoming and friendly, so if you get yourself some local friends you’ll have a great time and have a much more immersive experience here.
 If you’re also looking for other expats to hang around with, make sure to join some of the Facebook expat groups, or hit up some of the bars that are frequented by expats such as Picasso Bar or Spin Bar in Siem Reap.
 If you’re headed to Phnom Penh, Bassac Lane is a great place with lots of bars to meet other expats and locals.

 For us, these are the most important steps to naturalising yourself in Cambodia.
 Check out all of our other useful guides about life in Cambodia and you’ll see that life here can be incredible if you’ve got a bit of helpful knowledge!
 Moving to a new country can be overwhelming but most importantly, it can be incredibly rewarding.
 Meeting new people, immersing yourself in new cultures and experiencing a new lifestyle can really give you a new outlook on life.
 If you have any questions not covered in our articles, feel free to drop us a message via our ABOUT page, or one of our social media pages as we’re always happy to help.

 Any information in the article above was correct at the time of posting to the best of our knowledge.
 If you notice any issues or would like to chat to us about the article please get in touch with us via our “ABOUT” page.
 If you’re the owner of a business we’ve written about and would like to discuss any out of date or incorrect information, please get in touch and we’ll be more than happy to help!
 Any opinions expressed in our articles are our own and may not be representative of everyone’s experience.
-If you found this article helpful, please consider heading to our ABOUT page by clicking here, and leaving us a tip via BuyMeACoffee!
+If you found this article helpful, please consider heading to our ABOUT page by CLICKING HERE, and leaving us a tip via BuyMeACoffee!

 LEAVE A REPLY